Trepan-Debuggers/bashdb/docs/manpage.rst

 :-n | --nx | --no-init:

-Normally the debugger will read debugger commands in `~/.zshdbinit` if that file exists before accepting user interaction.  `.zshdbinit` is analogous to GNU gdb's `.gdbinit`: a user might want to create such a debugger profile to add various user-specific customizations.
+Normally the debugger will read debugger commands in `~/.bashdbinit` if that file exists before accepting user interaction.  `.bashdbinit` is analogous to GNU gdb's `.gdbinit`: a user might want to create such a debugger profile to add various user-specific customizations.

 Using the `-n` option this initialization file will not be read.
-This is useful in regression testing or in tracking down a problem with one's `.zshdbinit` profile.
+This is useful in regression testing or in tracking down a problem with one's `.bashdbinit` profile.

 :-c | --command *command-string*: